openwdl/wdl/versions/development/SPEC.md

 ### Comments

-Comments are a useful way of providing useful information such as workflow usage, requirements, copyright etc directly within the wdl file.
+Comments are a useful way of providing helpful information such as workflow usage, requirements, copyright etc directly within the wdl file.
 Comments can be added anywhere within the `WDL` and are used to indicate text which should be ignored by an engine implementation.
+The one caveat to be aware of, is that within the `command` section, *ALL* text will be included in the underlying command and any lies prepended by `#` will not be ignored.

 A comment is started with the number sign `#`.
 Any text following the number sign will be completely ignored, regardless of its content by an engine.
 Comments can be placed at the start of a new line or after any declarations within the WDL itself.
 At the moment, there is no planned support for multi-line comments, instead simply use a `#` at the start of each line.